a-karma/Bogor_Workshop/DAY_1/Session2.md

 ```
 awk 'NF-=2 {print $0}' ./Day_1/instructors_list.txt | sed -e 's/ /_/g'
 ```
 Note the use of the `g` at the end of the substitution command.
+The use of `g` means that sed will now change all matching space into a _.

 Finally we redirect the output to a file:

 ```
 awk 'NF-=2 {print $0}' ./Day_1/instructors_list.txt | sed -e 's/ /_/g' > names.txt